 Palm Sunday is a privileged semi-double Sunday of the first class and the sixth, and last, Sunday in Lent.
 No feast can take its place.
 In the Roman rite Palm Sunday, in its authentic form, is a truly magnificent day with the splendid solemn blessing of Palms and Procession before the principle Mass.
-It is interesting to note that this year again the number of celebrations of the traditional rite is increasing - still very small but, to coin a phrase, brick by brick!
+The liturgical colour, from Mattins onwards, is violet.

 At Prime and the Hours the antiphons are proper to the Sunday, Pueri Hebraeorum etc. At Prime psalms 92, 99 (displaced from Lauds) and the first two divisi of Ps.
 118 are sung.
 The Dominical preces are sung and the short lesson is Faciem meam.
 At Terce the antiphon is Pueri Hebraeorum vestimenta which again will be heard shortly afterwards at the distribution of Palms.

 After Terce, as usual, the Asperges ceremony takes place before Mass.
 The deacon and subdeacon wear violet folded chasubles.
-A superb set of photographs from last year is available on the website of the FSSP in Rome, Santissima Trinita dei Pelligrini, shewing the details described below.
 Being in Passiontide the Lesser Doxology is omitted after the verse of the Miserere.
-After the Asperges the celebrant and ministers proceed to the Epistle corner and begin the solemn blessing of Palms whilst the choir sing the antiphon Hosanna fili David, O Rex Israel etc. The rubrics give a direction that the Palms to be blessed at the Epistle side.
+After the Asperges the celebrant and ministers proceed to the Epistle corner and begin the solemn blessing of Palms whilst the choir sing the antiphon Hosanna fili David, O Rex Israel etc. The rubrics direct that the Palms are to be blessed at the Epistle side of the altar.

 The blessing begins with the celebrant reading an antiphon Hosanna Filio David followed by a collect Deus, quim diligere and then the reading of an Epistle and Gospel.
 The normal ceremonies of High Mass are followed.
 The subdeacon removes his folded chasuble to sing the Epistle taken from the Book of Exodus.
 Following the Epistle two texts are given, Collegerunt pontifices and In monte Oliveti (the latter will appear again as a responsory during the Triduum) to be sung as a 'gradual', both may be sung.